ediheid/todo-app/README.md

 # NOTES on challenge

+This was a really fun challenge!
+I got a little carried away in some of the details 😅 and I could spend a lot more time getting even more carried away, so I'll submit it now with some extra notes below on what I would have continued with!

 # Future Improvements

 Given additional time, I would have explored the following use cases in more detail - in the real world I would chat to UX Designer about many of these decisions